ids-cv/Multi-Lingual-Visual-Grounding/French-data/README.md

 This is the first line in the training set.
 As you can see, the two consecutive stars are the seperator.
   * The first mark, a value among 'train'/'val'/'test', indicates the set to which this line belongs.
   * The second mark, a integer value, is the line position.
   * The third mark, always 'e', you can ignore this.
+This mark will be removed in the final version of the dataset.
   * Finally, the noted French sentence.